 This legislation would allow a school administrator to purchase up to 3 years of service for any period or periods of work experience in the business field.

-The Windfall Elimination Provision (WEP) and Government Pension Offset (GPO): Bill filed to repeal both, but passage unlikely
+The Windfall Elimination Provision (WEP) and Government Pension Offset (GPO): Bills filed to repeal both, but passage unlikely

-Once again a bill has been filed in the United States House of Representatives to repeal the Government Pension Offset (GPO) and the Windfall Elimination Provisions (WEP).
-The bill H.R.
-1332 was re-filed by Congressman Howard McKeon of California and has 156 co-sponsors as of March 6, 2012.
-The number of co-sponsors is significantly less than the previous sessions when over 300 members of Congress had signed on as co-sponsors.
+In April 2013, a bill was filed in the United States House of Representatives to repeal the Government Pension Offset (GPO) and the Windfall Elimination Provisions (WEP).
+The bill, the Social Security Fairness Act of 2013 (H.R.
+1795) was filed by Congressman Rodney Davis of Illinois and has 85 co-sponsors as of July 31, 2013.
+The number of co-sponsors is significantly less than in previous sessions, when over 300 members of Congress had signed on as co-sponsors.
+A companion bill, S. 896, was also filed in the Senate by Mark Begich of Alabama.

 The prospect for passage remains remote due to the ongoing deficit discussions in Washington.
 As we have noted in the past, the cost associated with repealing these provisions has been estimated at over $80 billion over the next ten years.
 Please visit H.R.
-1332 for more information.
+1795 and S. 896 for more information.